 When I start to feel like I’m drowning, sinking further towards the bottom of the ocean, and I’m struggling to breathe, or think, or focus – I know I have to take steps to prioritise and take care of myself.
 This can look different for everyone, but for me, it can be taking the time to paint, sing along to my favourite songs, Face-Time family and friends, cook my ultimate comfort food, tend to my houseplants, or even just take a moment outside to unwind and reset.

 On my worst days, I have sunk too far beneath the surface to see any light, the darkness is smothering, and I can’t breathe.
 This is when I know I need to reach out for help.
 It can be the hardest thing to do, to admit that you’re struggling – but no matter how hard your body is telling you to give up, you deserve to breathe, to see the sunlight, and to know that it gets better.

-The pastoral care provided by the National School of Healthcare Science feels inadequate.
+To me, the the pastoral care provided by the National School of Healthcare Science feels inadequate

-There are no clear and transparent procedures in place to address issues with training.
-There is no-one dedicated at the School to reach out to if we’re struggling, even after bringing up problems with our training officer.
-There is no guarantee that any action or decision made will be in the trainee’s best interest.
-This is despite the fact that the School is responsible for providing support in these areas, including pastoral care for trainees.
+The procedures in place to address issues with training don’t feel clear and transparent.
+There is no-one dedicated at the School to reach out to if we’re struggling, even after bringing up problems with our training officer (Editor’s note – since the time of writing, the National School has appointed a Training Support Case Manager who performs this dedicated role of trainee support).
+I don’t feel that there is a guarantee that any action or decision made will be in the trainee’s best interest.
+This is despite my opinion that the School is responsible for providing support in these areas, including pastoral care for trainees.